FAQ - Graduate Writing Center

 No, but we will teach you how to edit and proofread your own work.
 Coaches perform different functions.
 They help you learn to write better and have a clearer understanding of writing.
-They do so by talking with you about your topics and paper strategy, listening as you read your papers aloud, providing reader feedback, asking questions, explaining rules, sharing tips, and pointing you to resources.
+They do so by talking with you about your topics and paper strategy, listening as you read your papers aloud, providing reader feedback, asking questions, explaining rules, sharing tips, and pointing you to writing resources.

-It depends.
 The type and level of support a student needs are influenced by many factors, including undergraduate experience, continuing educational opportunities since college, current class topics and format, program and department, advisors, and individual goals.
 Some students will use the center's website occasionally, while others will work regularly with a writing coach throughout their time at NPS.